This article is part of a brand partnership.

 But, it’s important that you focus on the things you can change rather than the things you can’t.
 For example, you might be self-conscious about being too tall or too short, but you’ll never be able to change your height.

 Other things, however, are extremely easy to change.
-If you’re feeling embarrassed about your smile, for instance, you can easily make an appointment with a dentist or orthodontist (a trip to Jovan Orthodontics might just do the trick).
+If you’re feeling embarrassed about your smile, for instance, you can easily make an appointment with a dentist or orthodontist to get invisible braces (a trip to Jovan Orthodontics might just do the trick).

 Or, if you’re unhappy about your acne, you can switch up your skincare routine to keep your skin gleaming and healthy

 Whatever it is that bothers you, figure out if there’s an easy fix and take action.

 6. Positive Affirmations (The Right Way)